A Glossary of Key Finance Team Roles & Responsibilities

 Visionary vs operational: As just mentioned, the VP Finance is typically in charge of overseeing finance processes, putting controls in place, and pushing the team towards its goals.
 The CFO performs their role more as the company level, with an eye on the bigger picture.

 In the end, the biggest difference between the CFO and VP Finance is seniority.
 The CFO is part of the C-Suite, right next to the CEO.
-Younger companies will often choose to embed a Finance Director or VP Finance rather than a “CFO” - even if the responsibilities are the same - to reflect the status required.
+Younger companies will often choose to hire a Finance Director or VP Finance rather than a “CFO” - even if the responsibilities are the same - to reflect the status required.

 The role of Finance Director